Mitaka777/ci-feed/readme.md

     // create new instance
     $feed = new Feed();

-    // set title, description, link, language and pubdate for your feed
+    // set your feed's title, description, link, pubdate and language
     $feed->title = 'Your title';
     $feed->description = 'Your description';
     $feed->link = 'http://yoursite.com';